 With two decades of experience implementing holistic school feeding projects in countries including Bolivia, Guatemala, Tanzania and most recently Madagascar, Global Communities has created and refined its tools and approaches to achieve lasting impact and sustained educational and nutritional benefits.

 We partner with stakeholders at all levels to tailor interventions to the unique context of each country and support them on their journey toward graduation and self-reliance.
-Key pillars of this approach include: Daily Nutritious Meals; Early Grade Literacy and Quality Education; Climate-Smart, Nutrition-Sensitive Agriculture; Health, Nutrition & WASH Practices; and Stakeholder Engagement and Progress Toward Graduation.
+Key pillars of this approach include: Daily Nutritious Meals; Early Grade Literacy and Quality Education; Climate-Resilient, Nutrition-Sensitive Agriculture; Health, Nutrition & WASH Practices; and Stakeholder Engagement and Progress Toward Graduation.

 By integrating sustainability as a core pillar of each project, Global Communities has been able to achieve lasting impact in each region where we work.

 Daily Nutritious Meals

 Beginning at project conception, Global Communities partners with local governments, schools and communities to plan for and execute a gradual transition away from U.S.-donated commodities toward sustainable, government and community-led school feeding programs that provide locally contributed and/or procured commodities for daily school meals.
 We tailor our technical assistance to support schools’ progress toward graduation and self-reliance by: